 I also did a tracker test using Ghostery’s browser extension and these were the results I got.

-Torrenting — Slow and Not Entirely Secure
+Torrenting — Not Entirely Secure

 Does VIP72 Work In China?
 No

 More importantly, VIP72 does not offer the obfuscation feature, which is crucial if you want to hide VPN traffic and avoid the Great Firewall’s VPN blocking capabilities.
 The lack of obfuscated servers for additional privacy means that VIP72 is not equipped with special algorithms to unblock websites, applications, or services in China.
-Even if VIP72 has obfuscated servers to bypass the Great Firewall, it takes consistent effort and complex algorithms to keep the service up and running.
-VIP72 has not reached this level of service as yet, and this is where it lags behind its competitors.

 Simultaneous Device Connections — Limited to 1

-You can only use one device under a single VIP72 subscription, so there is less value for money.
+You can only use 1 device under a single VIP72 subscription, so there is less value for money.
 Generally, VPNs restrict simultaneous device connections to 5-10 devices, and even this is limited for families using multiple devices.
 VIP72 needs to up this selling feature if it expects to stay competitive.
 Still, I tested my device to see whether it would affect performance in any way.
 To my relief, I was able to browse online anonymously with the freedom to change my IP when necessary.
 My IP address change didn’t have any impact on the device itself.

 VIP72 is compatible with Windows, macOS, and Linux, and FreeBSD on desktops.
 If you visit the website, you’ll see that you can use the VPN on BSD through Wine.
 This is software that enables you to run Windows applications on other OSs, and it does not help if you use Windows.
 This is because the VPN software uses a form of a network adapter to pass traffic to and from a network stack.
 The Windows interface for network adapters is defined, so any driver designed for Windows will not operate in Wine.
 You cannot install the Windows VPN client in Wine and expect it to work.

-VIP72 VPN does not support any router, and you cannot configure the service on Kindle Fire.
+VIP72 does not support any router, and you cannot configure the service on Kindle Fire.
 Furthermore, it does not offer dedicated apps for Android and iOS.
 Users of these OSs must leverage OpenVPN to get VIP72 on their portable devices.
 You can utilize its download feature to install the VPN on Linux, Windows, Mac, and BSD.
 While the process is relatively simple for Windows users, I cannot say the same for Mac and Linux users.

 My take on this is that VIP72 should upgrade its device compatibility if it wants to cater to a larger customer base and offer a more user-friendly VPN service.
 The service is quite basic on the operating systems it supports, and there are no modern features, settings, or configurations.